Code-Institute-Submissions/milestone-project-96/README.md

 This project is the first of four Milestone Projects that make up the Full Stack Web Development Program at The Code Institute, and the main requirements were to make a responsive and static website with a minimum of 3 pages using HTML5 and CSS3.

-Click ![here] (https://chloelewisdev.github.io/milestone-project-1/index.html) to view the website live.
+Click [here](https://chloelewisdev.github.io/milestone-project-1/index.html) to view the website live.

 ## **User Experience**
 This section provides insight into the UX process, focusing on who the Fray + Anchor website is for, the main aims of the project and how the website can help users meet their needs.